junxit/us-congress-bills-110/bill.md

 ## § 1.
 Concurrent resolution on the budget for fiscal year 2009

-- **(a)** *Declaration* Congress declares that this resolution is the concurrent resolution on the budget for fiscal year 2009 and that this resolution sets forth the appropriate budgetary levels for fiscal years 2008 and 2010 through 2013.
+- **(a)** *Declaration* Congress declares that this resolution is the concurrent resolution on the budget for fiscal year 2009 and that this resolution sets forth the appropriate budgetary levels for fiscal year 2008 and for fiscal years 2010 through 2013.
-- **(b)** *Table of Contents* The table of contents for this concurrent resolution is as follows:
+- **(b)** *Table of Contents*